 Doctors will also examine the mother’s vagina, cervix and uterus to see if there are any tears or lacerations contributing to the blood loss.
 They will also check for any retained placental tissue.

-This physical examination will be done alongside tracking the mother’s vital signs, including her heart rate and blood pressure.
-Doctors may order a series of blood tests to monitor her red blood cell count and blood clotting factor to check for any related complications like anemia or disseminated intravascular coagulation.
+Alongside a physical examination, doctors should track the mother’s heart rate and blood pressure.
+They may order a series of blood tests to monitor her red blood cell count and blood clotting factor.
+These tests are to check for any related complications like anemia or disseminated intravascular coagulation.

 The immediate goal when managing a mother’s uterine atony is to stop the bleeding as fast as possible, and then to replace the lost blood and fluids.
 Doctors will need to apply pressure to the uterine walls to manually compress the blood vessels and stop the bleeding.